AishwaryaPKiruvadi/Java-Selenium-cucumber-Framework/README.md

 - Access Repo ?
-About Framework
+-About Framework
-Use this Framework to write your automated test using Selenium
+-Use this Framework to write your automated test using Selenium

 -Preconditions
 Java should be installed (Recommended JDK11)